 Studying birds and learning how to be a birder can teach kids great secondary skills, such as:

-- Observation skills to find birds in the wild
+- OBSERVATION: to find birds in the wild

-- Listening skills to identify birds by their songs
+- LISTENING: to identify birds by their song

-- Deduction when comparing two challenging bird species
+- COMPARISON: of two challenging / similar bird species

 If you want a great app for identifying more common birds, the Audubon Society has a free app that you can download!

-Here are some great products to help further your bird watching once you’ve gotten started.
+Here are some of our favorite products to help further your bird watching once you’ve gotten started.
 (Affiliate links)